 Please send all inquiries and completed applications to the contact listed below.
 All application materials can be sent via email.
 Please note that if you choose to send your letters of recommendation via email, they must come directly from the person writing the letter.
 Although not preferred, application materials may arrive separately.
 Please do not staple any of materials sent via mail.

 Selection Process and Final Decision

 All applications will be reviewed as received with selected applicants invited for an interview.
-All applicants will be notified of the CHS’s decision.
+All applicants will be notified of the CHS’s decision by April 19, 2019.